cudeso/infosec-belgium/Infosec Belgium - Charter.md

 ## Become a member

-* The channel is invite only
+* ~~The channel is invite only~~
 * Everyone can invite someone whom they think might be an addition to the group
+* Or you can invite yourself.
+Use [Slack Signup](https://infosecbelgium.slack.com/join/shared_invite/enQtNTk3MDUxNzM2ODA3LTYyZWNjMmMxZmI2M2RjY2Y5YzQ2Y2VmYjIyNTVlYTMyZmNkMWUxZWI4ZjdjNWU0NjZjZWUyYmM2NzlmYzdlNTg)
 * No vetting procedure
     * But if the consensus of the group is that you're PITA then you can get banned